Oreire/app-balancer-project/README.md

     #Remote backend promotes security, collaboration and state locking amongst others.

-# Cost efficiency when implemneting this code hands-on
+# Cost efficiency when implementing this code hands-on

   #Use the terraform destroy command to destroy all provisioned infrastructure and
   #Avoid being charged on your account when using the AWS Free Tier.